apphands/twirly/README.md

 twirly
 ======

-Neat little motion-enabled iOS effect to UIImageView
+Adds a neat little motion-enabled iOS effect to UIImageView.

+UITwirlView subclasses UIImageView to add a new method named enableMotionEffects:rotate:

 Public domain.
 Use as you wish.